meilisearch/documentation/guides/README.md

 Now that our meilisearch server is up and running, we will be able to communicate with it.

-This is done through a [RESTFul API](/references/README.md) or one of our [SDK's](/resources/sdks.md).
+This is done through a [RESTFul API](/references/README.md) or one of our [SDKs](/resources/sdks.md).

-For this getting started, communication will be done with the RESTful API using cURL.

 ### Create your Index

 In MeiliSearch, the information is subdivided into [indexes](/guides/main_concepts/indexes.md).
 Each index contains a data structure and the associated documents.
 The indexes can be imagined as SQL tables.
 But you won't need to define the table, [MeiliSearch does that for you](/guides/main_concepts/indexes.md#inferred-schema).

-In order to be able to store our documents in an index, we [have to create one first](/guides/main_concepts/indexes.md).
+In order to be able to store our documents in an [index](/guides/main_concepts/indexes.md), we have to create one first.

 :::: tabs

-::: tab Curl
+::: tab cURL

 [API references](/references/indexes.md)
 ```bash